collabnix/docker-community-extensions/index.md

-## Docker Extensions

 # A Curated List of Docker Extensions

 Docker Extensions lets you use third-party tools within Docker Desktop to extend its functionality.
 Here are the list of Docker extensions curated by the Collabnix community members